sneakyx/egroupwareserver/README.md

 # 1. General info

-New- Now with 17.1 version of egroupware.
+Works now with mysql 8.0

 And by using apt update && apt upgrade -y you can update now even egroupware!

 This dockerfile builds an eGroupware container.